Iberville Parish, Louisiana: History

-Iberville Parish is represented in the Louisiana State Senate by a Republican, Marine Corps veteran Caleb Kleinpeter, who has served in the Senate since 2022.
+Iberville Parish is represented in the Louisiana State Senate by Caleb Kleinpeter, who has served in the Senate since 2022.
 The parish is currently represented in the state House by Republican Jeremy LaCombe.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 653 sqmi, of which 619 sqmi is land and 34 sqmi (5.2%) is water.
 Iberville Parish is part of the Baton Rouge metropolitan statistical area.